PauloBusch/book-library/README.md

 ### Docker Setup
 #### Requirements and Tools
 You need to have these following programs to start the services.
 Look at the **hardware requirements** for Docker if you would install.
- * [Docker](https://docs.docker.com/get-docker/): Provide the environment for containerization.
+ * [Docker](https://docs.docker.com/get-docker/): Provides the environment for containerization.
  * [Docker Compose](https://docs.docker.com/compose/install/): Tool to manage containers.

 Make sure the [Docker](https://docs.docker.com/) is running and execute the command bellow to start the containers.